 Quarantine can be stressful.
 There are so many things on your plate to handle and the thought of having to serve the mandatory quarantine period (for some countries) can drive some crazy.
 Why?
-Because for some, the thought of doing nothing can seem unbearable, and you may start to wonder: ‘What are some things can I do during quarantine?’
+Because for some, the thought of doing nothing can seem unbearable, and you may start to wonder: ‘What are some fun things to do during quarantine?’

 As travel borders start to relax and open for global citizens to move around, it is still crucial to follow the protocols set by the government in the respective countries as a form of safety precaution.
 Depending on which country you are going to, the quarantine period varies, typically from 7 to 21 days.
 For more details on the quarantine guidelines including the period of quarantine and whether you qualify for the exemptions, refer to the COVID-19 Country Specific Information.

 Remember, time is now at your advantage.
 If you are always busy working day and night trying to hit quotas, close deals or meet endless deadlines, it is time for you to put all that work aside and just relax.
 Nothing matters more than practicing good mental health management during this tough period as stress, anxiety and frustration can easily get the better of us.
 And we don’t want that to happen.

 Before the situation becomes a hair-pulling experience from being bored to death, here is a list of tips that might spark ideas on the fun things to do during quarantine period.

 1. Try what you have always wanted to

 When was the last time you actually tried a new activity or pursued a new hobby?
 A couple of months back?
 Years?
 It’s okay, you can now take this opportunity to do what you have always wanted to (within the space limitations and the resources available) – but had to put it off because of time constraints.